The Ten Lost Tribes of Israel

 In 538 BC, Babylon fell to the Medes and Persians.
 The Persian Empire became the second great empire in the ancient world.
 During this period, Cyrus, the king of Persia, let the Jews go back to their homeland.
 This was to rebuild their temple in Jerusalem that the Babylonians destroyed.
 The period of exile was 70 years from the destruction to the start of rebuilding the temple.
 (Jeremiah 29:10)

 But the bible states that the returning exiled Jews comprised only descendants of the southern tribes.
 The house of Judah.
 Nothing mentioned of descendants of the ten northern tribes, the house of Israel.
 The returning Jews were of the house of Judah only.
 The number of the returnees was 42360.
 (See Ezra 2:64 and Nehemiah 7:66).

-So, what became of the house of Israel?
+What became of the house of Israel?

 Hosea gives some specific information on the matter.

 6, She conceived again and bore a daughter.
 And the Lord said to him, call her name Lo-ruhamah: for I will no more have mercy upon the house of Israel, that should in any wise pardon them.

 7, But I will have mercy upon the house of Judah, and will save them by the Lord their God, and I will not save them by bow nor by sword nor by battle, by horses, nor by horsemen.